khandakerrahin/Public-AI-Challenge-Progetto-Caproni/demo/README.md

 N.B classified images are a copy of the unlabeled images.

 At the end of metadata extraction, a csv file "metadata_results.csv" will be created in the provided folder.
-It will contain the image paths, their subject, the content, and the caption.
+It will contain the image paths, their subject, and the content.
 ##